 Relaxation is essential to falling asleep quickly, as it prepares the body and mind for sleep.
 Various activities, including meditation, breathing exercises, and guided imagery, can promote sleep.

-Experiencing difficulty falling asleep is a common challenge for many individuals.
+Experiencing difficulty falling asleep is a common challenge for many individuals, whether it's night sweats, or stress.
 If you've encountered this issue, you're not alone.
 A recent study found approximately 30% of adults experience difficulty falling asleep occasionally.
 [1]

 Not being able to sleep is frustrating.
 It can also make it harder to sleep in the future.
 This is because it affects your sleep latency.